proven-network/proven-node/README.md

 - Nodes can resolve DNS, but only over a tamper-resistent protocols like DoH, and with explicit acknowledgement of the DNS resolver's role in the overall threat model.
 - Nodes can connect to external APIs and systems, but only if the connection is over encrypted channels (like HTTPS or WSS), and using a root of trust which is shipped explicitly as part of the node software.
 - Nodes can mount external file-systems, but only if all data is encrypted before it leaves the enclave, and decrypted only within the enclave - using keys which are only available inside the enclave.
-- Nodes can trust the state of Radix DLT, but only if each enclave runs a complete stack of node software itself, and doesn't rely on any third-party nodes or gateways.
+- Nodes can trust the state of blockchains, but only if each enclave runs a complete stack of node software itself, and doesn't rely on any third-party nodes, RPCs, or gateways.
 - Nodes can trust each other, but only if they pass each other's remote attestation checks, ensuring true peer-ship and a uniform threat model.

 **The Application Layer**